TrystanLea/blog/pages/en/thoughtexperiment.md

 ### 1. Food

 Starting with food.
 What if our hypothetical village choose to eat a diet similar to the average UK diet today?
 What would the land use implication of this be?
 How much of the wild land would we convert to arable and pasture?
-Its an incredibly complex topic of course, The ZeroCarbonBritain report provides a useful analysis that I will use as a first pass on this topic.
+Its an incredibly complex topic of course, The [ZeroCarbonBritain report by the Centre for Alternative Technology](http://zerocarbonbritain.org/) provides a useful analysis that I will use as a first pass on this topic.

 The Land Use chapter starting page 81 of the Zero Carbon Britain: Rethinking the Future report documents the following land use requirements for our diets today as well as what the potential land use could be if we changed our diets.